AnsonL11/Hotel-Booking-Analysis/README.md

 * ``Plotly express``

 # Deployment statragies
   1. Download the dataset (CSV) manually and upload it into Jupyter.
-[File dataset](https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand)
+Click:[File dataset](https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand)
   2. Perform data cleaning and data transforming, to remove NaN columns and rows and fixing incomplete data within dataset.
   3. Perform exploratory analysis and visualization to understand the demographic of visitors such as visitors types, country, visit date and etc.